-Abba David Poliakoff is Chairman of the Firm's Securities Practice Group and Israel Practice Group, and a member of the Firm's Business Law and Electronic Discovery Practice Groups.
+Abba David Poliakoff is Chairman of the Firm's Securities Practice Group and Israel Practice Group, and a member of the Firm's Business Law Group.
 After law school, Abba joined the staff of the U.S. Securities and Exchange Commission in Washington, D.C., where he became a senior attorney in the Division of Corporation Finance.
 From 1980 to 1983, when he joined the Firm, Abba was associated with the Wall Street law firm of Cahill, Gordon & Reindel in New York.

 Abba is active in a variety of areas in the law.
 Abba's business law practice includes corporate and securities law, venture capital, and intellectual property.
 He is counsel to public and private entities, consisting of both larger corporations as well as emerging or developing businesses.
 His experience includes capital formation, including public offerings and private placements; mergers and acquisitions; corporate and commercial financing; and general legal and business consulting.
 Abba's practice has focused on technology, biotech, intellectual property, and he represents venture capital funds as well as private investors.